david-trejo-armenta/react-native/README.md

 ## FAQs

 1. Why was this app developed?

-As stated in the Functionality block, this application is an experimentation to further study the functionality of react native, it's modules and it's relation with multiple APIs
+_As stated in the Functionality block, this application is an experimentation to further study the functionality of react native, it's modules and it's relation with multiple APIs_

-2. Was this developed by a team"
+2. Was this developed by a team?

-No it was developed by me and only me
+_No it was developed by me and only me_

 3. Has the development team has had enough sleep time?

-Yes
+_Hmmyyess_

 4. Will this application will be furhter updated?

-Most likely not
+_Most likely not_

 ## Little known facts